reilleya/RMTS-Manual/README.md

 ## Components
 The system consists of a transmitter, receiver, and an application that is run on the user's computer.
 The transmitter is the larger of the two circuit boards included in the system and has terminal blocks around the edge for connecting transducers and the igniter.
 The receiver is the smaller board and has two connectors, one USB port for connecting to the user's computer and an RP-SMA jack for the antenna.
 The software can be downloaded from [here](https://github.com/reilleya/RMTS-Software/releases).
 ## Using RMTS
-Before using RMTS for the first time you will need to calibrate it.
-More information about what that entails it found [here](https://github.com/reilleya/RMTS-Manual#calibration).
+You will need to calibrate the system before using it for the first time, or if using a new transducer.
+This process is explained [here](https://github.com/reilleya/RMTS-Manual#calibration).
 To assemble and use the system for a series of static fires, follow [this](https://github.com/reilleya/RMTS-Manual#firing-procedure) guide.

 ## Board Dimensions